swent-group10/mvp-prd/template/5-mvp.md

 2. **Healthy Meal Inspiration:** As a person on a diet, I want to search for recipes based on my dietary preferences to discover new, healthy meal options.
 3. **Barcode Scanning:** As a busy professional, I want to scan the barcode of a product to quickly access its nutritional information without manual entry.
 4. **Data Charts:** As a data-driven individual, I want to view charts of my daily calorie intake over time to track my progress and make informed dietary decisions.
-5. **Social Sharing:** As a social influencer, I want to share my meals with others to showcase my healthy lifestyle and gain inspiration from their posts.
+5. **Social Sharing:** As a health-conscious individual, I want to share my meals with others to showcase my healthy lifestyle and gain inspiration from their posts.